esp8266/Arduino/doc/libraries.md

 `ESP.getSketchSize()` returns the size of the current sketch as an unsigned 32-bit integer.

-`ESP.getFreeSketchSpace()` returns the free sketch space as an unsigned 8-bit intege.
+`ESP.getFreeSketchSpace()` returns the free sketch space as an unsigned 32-bit integer.

 `ESP.getSketchMD5()` returns a lowercase String containing the MD5 of the current sketch.